 Exclusion criteria:

 A history of chronic systemic illness, such as diabetes mellitus, hypertension, liver disease, renal impairment, or cardiovascular disease, was a barrier to donation.
 Donors with abnormal vital signs at screening, those on anticoagulant, antiplatelet, or hormonal drugs, pregnant or breastfeeding women, and those with positive serologic testing for HIV, HBV, or HCV were also rejected.
-In order to exclude confounding variables that can change hemostatic characteristics, donors who reported recent infections, surgeries, or blood donations within the preceding three months were also disqualified.
+In order to exclude confounding variables that can change hemostatic characteristics, donors who reported recent infections, surgeries, or blood donations in less than within the preceding three or four months depending donors sex were also disqualified.

 2.4 Sample Size Determination